 Natalie Deana and Rebecca Joy from edgy accessory label Frida Rome agree: “We wanted to work with a vegan leather that was free of PVC and a supplier that is always working to improve its sustainable impact, which we believe to be the case with our supplier of cactus leather.
 Not only is it vegan, but its suppleness and the variants of textural finishes are the closest to animal leather that was available to a new brand like ours – and it's one of the closest leather replicas on the market to date.”

 Conscious material research is the future of fashion, and the fabrics of the future are vegan.
 Eco-friendly, animal-free, and loved by designers, cactus leather is here to stay.
 Keep watching this space.

 By Sascha Camilli

-Take a look at our stylish and sustainable Cactus Leather collection at Immaculate.
+Take a look at our stylish and sustainable Cactus Leather bags and shoes collection at Immaculate.

 Sascha Camilli is the founder of the world's first digital vegan fashion magazine, Vilda Magazine and the host of fashion podcast Catwalk Rebel.
 She was selected as one of Glamour UK's Most Empowering Nu-Gen Activists and is a frequent public speaker on the topic of vegan fashion and material innovation.
 Her book Vegan Style is out now on Murdoch Books.
 For more about Sascha, read our interview with her.